kochrg/imagesizator/Readme.md

 ## About the database
 Imagesizator uses a **sqlite3** database that is initialized when the server runs for the first time.
 It is stored inside the database folder in the root of the project directory.

-**IMPORTANT NOTE:** if you havve problems running the container or experiment a *Server error (500)** when trying to access to Django admin, the cause could be the permissions of the ``database/db.sqlite3`` file related to the user that creates the database when the container is created.
+**IMPORTANT NOTE:** if you have problems running the container or experiment a *Server error (500)** when trying to access to Django admin, the cause could be the permissions of the ``database/db.sqlite3`` file, and it is related to the user that creates the database when the container is created.
-One way to solve this is deleting the ``db.sqlite3``, start your *venv* and run:
+One way to solve this is deleting the ``db.sqlite3`` file, start your *venv* and run:

 ```shell
 python manage.py initadmin